kisungyou/papers/README.md

 This repo contains a set of scripts/packages/supplementary materials that are associated with the manuscripts and papers.
-Please see the list below for introduction to available folders and markdown files within each folder for detailed description.
+Please see the list below for introduction to available folders and relevant files within each folder for detailed description.

 ### (04) splaplace

 - This folder contains an online supplementary pdf file for the paper titled ["On the Spherical Laplace Distribution"](https://ieeexplore.ieee.org/document/10224108) at the *26th International Conference on Information Fusion*.